lueck/scrapetition/README.md

 can be build without these database engines.

-Once you have the Haskell Tool Stack installed clone this repository and execute the following command in the root directory:
+Once you have the Haskell Tool Stack installed clone this repository and execute the following command in the root directory of the cloned
+repository:

 	stack build
 	stack install